paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2010-01-29-melbourne.md

 Given Australia’s passion for sport, it’s perhaps no surprise that the MCG — whilst outside the CBD — still forms an integral part of the city.
 Its six large light towers dominate the landscape around Melbourne’s sports and entertainment precinct, a huge section of parkland littered with sporting venues of every size and description.

-{% include 'figure' with '/images/2010/01/melbourne/olympic_cauldron.jpg'
+{% render 'figure' with '/images/2010/01/melbourne/olympic_cauldron.jpg'
   caption: 'The cauldron from the 1956 Olympic Games.'
   alignment: 'pull'
   image_preset: 'supporting'